AR-js-org/AR.js-Docs/docs/location-based-with-three/part3.md

 }
 ```

 How is this working?
 The key thing is we **handle the `gpsupdate` event** emitted by the `LocationBased` object when a GPS update occurs.
-This is specifically emitted when the inbuilt Geolocation API receives a GPS update, and allows us to trigger certain code to run when we get a GPS update.
+This is specifically emitted when the inbuilt Geolocation API receives a GPS update, and allows us to trigger certain code.

 Here, we trigger a download from a web API when we get the update.
 Note that the `gpsupdate` event handler receives the standard position object of the Geolocation API, so that, for example, its `coords` property contains the longitude and latitude.
 We then download data in a 0.02 x 0.02 degree box centred on our current location from the API at https://hikar.org.
 This provides [OpenStreetMap](https://openstreetmap.org) POI data, but only for Europe and Turkey due to server capacity constraints.
 The data is provided as [GeoJSON](https://geojson.org).